abearab/CRISPRi-dual-sgRNA-screens/README.md

 # CRISPRi-dual-sgRNA-screens
+## 1. sgRNA counts

-This repository contains scripts for alignment of sequencing data from dual-sgRNA CRISPR screening data.
+This part contains scripts for alignment of sequencing data from dual-sgRNA CRISPR screening data.
 These scripts were adapted from: https://github.com/mhorlbeck/ScreenProcessing

-For alignment of data without UMI, use python dualguide_fastqgz_to_counts.py.
+For alignment of data without UMI, use python `dualguide_fastqgz_to_counts.py`.
 Example command:

 ```bash
 python dualguide_fastqgz_to_counts.py 20200513_library_1_2_unbalanced.csv  alignments fastq/UDP0007* fastq/UDP0006*